F30/Cadote/README.md

 Copyright
 ---------
+Except otherwise noted, the code is licensed under the ISC license.

 The "llvm-patches" directory contains patch files to [LLVM project](https://github.com/llvm/llvm-project) code.
 LLVM consists of contributions from various authors, licensed under the Apache (Version 2.0) license with LLVM Exceptions and/or the Legacy LLVM license.

 The "rust-patches" directory contains patch files to [Rust](https://github.com/rust-lang/rust) code.
 Rust consists of contributions from various authors, dual-licensed under the Apache (Version 2.0) and MIT licenses.